GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: Results

-We analyzed data collected from 24 May 2023 15:00:00 UTC to 16 January 2024 16:00:00 UTC, by the two \acp{IFO} at \ac{LHO} and \ac{LLO}, spanning the observing run of \ac{LVK} \ac{O4a}.
-Details regarding data quality are available in \cite{gwtc4-intro, gwtc4-methods}.
-In this period, we identified a coincident event of high significance, with a false-alarm rate (FAR) of 1 per 50 years and a network \ac{SNR} of $9.7$.
-This candidate also appears in the low-latency event repository GraceDB \citep{gracedb} as the sub-threshold super-event S231109ci, albeit with a much higher FAR, and is reported as GW231109\_235456 in \cite{gwtc4}, the GstLAL \ac{O4a} candidate with the highest probability of being a BNS.
-To further characterize the source, we performed parameter estimation on this event using \texttt{bilby}~\citep{bilby_paper, bilby_pipe_paper}.
-The detection and parameter estimation information for this trigger is summarized in Table~\ref{table:detection_candidate}.
+We analyzed the full \ac{O4a} data from the \ac{LIGO} Hanford and Livingston Observatories.
+Details regarding data quality are provided in \cite{gwtc4-intro, gwtc4-methods}.
+During this period, we identified a significant event in both Hanford and Livingston data, with a \ac{FAR} of 1 per 50 years and a network \ac{SNR} of \NetworkSNRSigTrigger.
+This candidate also appears in the low-latency event repository GraceDB \citep{gracedb} as the subthreshold superevent S231109ci, albeit with a substantially higher FAR, and is reported as GW231109\_235456 in Sec.~2.1.4 of the subthreshold candidates in \cite{gwtc4}. \ac{GWTC}-4.0 present the results from four independent searches \citep{gwtc4} for \ac{CBC} sources.
+In an experiment where this targeted search is conducted alongside the others, with candidate significance defined by the minimum \ac{FAR} across searches, the overall \ac{FAR} at a given single-search threshold increases by a factor of five.
+Accordingly, we multiply our \ac{FAR} value of GW231109\_235456 by a factor of five to account for this trials factor.
+Further discussion of the \ac{FAR} discrepancy between this targeted search and the \ac{GWTC}-4 analysis is provided in Appendix~\ref{sec:rerank_and_trial_factor}.

+To further characterize the source, we performed parameter estimation for this event using the bilby software \citep{bilby_paper, bilby_pipe_paper}, as described in Sec.~\ref{sec:result_pe}.
+The detection statistics and inferred source properties for this trigger are summarized in Table~\ref{table:detection_candidate}, and are consistent with the expected mass range of \ac{BNS} systems.
+Assuming that GW231109\_235456 originates from a \ac{BNS} merger, we estimate the corresponding \ac{BNS} merger rate using the sensitivity of our targeted search described in Sec.~\ref{sec:sensitivity}; the results are presented in Sec.~\ref{sec:result_rates}.